UniMath/agda-unimath/src/metric-spaces/metric-space-of-cauchy-approximations-in-a-complete-metric-space.lagda.md

 [metric structure](metric-spaces.metric-space-of-cauchy-approximations-in-a-metric-space.md)
 of the Cauchy approximations in the underlying metric space; this is the
 {{#concept "metric space of cauchy approximations" Disambiguation="in a complete metric space" Agda=metric-space-of-cauchy-approximations-Complete-Metric-Space}}
-in a complete metric space; all Cauchy approximations in a complete metric space are [convergent](metric-spaces.convergent-cauchy-approximations-metric-spaces.md) and the corresponding map into the
+in a complete metric space.

+All Cauchy approximations in a complete metric space are [convergent](metric-spaces.convergent-cauchy-approximations-metric-spaces.md) and the corresponding map into the